basanovase/basanovase.github.io/_posts/2023-01-23-seagull-spotter.md

 How many birds are there?
 Are they always on the beach?
 Are they having a good time?

 These are definitely questions that can't go unanswered.
 Join me on a pointless journey into computer vision, machine learning and using the latest technologies to answer questions that definitely don't need to be answered.
+Why?
+Why not!

 <B>THE PROBLEM</B>:

 To start to address some of these burning questions, we first need a consistent view of the birds and their environment.
-If you're like me and have and have too much tech lying around, one of the ESP32 microcontrollers seems like a great fit for the task.
+If you're like me and have and have far too much tech lying around, one of the ESP32 microcontrollers seems like a great fit for the task.
+We can then add sensors to collect data to our hearts content.

 ![ESP32](assets/esp32.jpeg)

 <b>EXPLORATIONS USING OPENCV</b>:

-Rather that racing straight to using a supervised learning solution - I thought it would be fun to explore how far we can get with computer vision.
+Rather that racing straight to using a supervised learning solution - I thought it would be fun to first explore how far we can get with computer vision.

 An example image: